MAAT-Core

 How it works

-MAAT-Core models values as weighted scalar fields over a state and enforces Respect as inequality constraints returning margins g(state) ≥ 0.
+MAAT-Core models values as weighted scalar fields and enforces Respect as inequality constraints returning margins g(state) ≥ 0.

 Objective (concept)